Anton Milenin: Career

 Milenin's acting debut was in 1991 at MXAT, playing with Innokenty Smoktunovsky, Stanislav Lyubshin and Victor Mirošničenko.

-In 1995 he received first prize at the Lithuanian Festival in Daugavpils for his direction of Diderot's Jacques the Fatalist.
-In 1996 he staged at the Russian Academy of Theatre Arts (GITIS), during Sergej Isaiev's direction, The Cherry Orchard and Three Sisters by Anton Chekhov.
+In 1995, he received first prize at the Lithuanian Festival in Daugavpils for his direction of Diderot's Jacques the Fatalist.
+In 1996, he staged at the Russian Academy of Theatre Arts (GITIS), under Sergej Isaiev's direction, The Cherry Orchard and Three Sisters by Anton Chekhov.

-In 1997 he was invited to Europe, and worked on Dostoevsky's The Gambler at the AKT-ZENT Creative Center headed by Jurij Alschitz in Berlin.
+In 1997, he was invited to Europe, and worked on Dostoevsky's The Gambler at the AKT-ZENT Creative Center headed by Jurij Alschitz in Berlin.